nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

-# Access Bob's Book Application and Explore Verrazzano and Other Consoles
+# Explore Verrazzano and Other Consoles

 ## Introduction